DIY Giant Corn Stalker Scarecrow

-Place PVC neck into the hole of the pumpkin.
+Finally, place PVC neck into the hole of the pumpkin.
 Then lay the fiberglass strips along the sides of the PVC neck and onto the pumpkin, pressing down into the crack where the neck meets the pumpkin.

-The angle of the neck PVC piece will decide how the head will tilt when attached to the body, so be sure to angle it the way you want it before the resin hardens
+The angle of the PVC neck piece will decide how the head will tilt when attached to the body, so be sure to angle it the way you want it before the resin hardens.

 After it hardens, spray paint the neck black and add any touch-ups you need to the pumpkin with paint

 Now it is time to attach the neck to the body.
 First, push it into the cross connector.
 If you haven’t done so, make sure the light is attached to the conduit before connecting the head).
 The light should stick right up through the neck and into the head.